InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay SMULL Development Guide.md

 Length = (B0 << 8) | B1

 ### **Set Maximum Length of Downlink Private Packet: 0xA01C**
 The default length of downlink private packet is 6 bytes.
 Ensure that the value you set is equal to or greater than 6.
+This length should be less than 200.

 Send:    **0xA0 0x1C 0x00 0x02 B0 B1**
 |Byte|Comment|